Drassil/nestjs-yalc/docs/api-creation.md

 - `updateUserPhone(input, conditions):` update a single UserPhone by passing the input and the conditions to select the resource to update
 - `deleteUserPhone(conditions):` delete a single UserPhone by passing the conditions needed to select the resource to delete

-Please refer to the documentation on how to use NestJS-Yalc AgGrid library to learn how to configure the query and mutation parameters properly.
+Please refer to the documentation on how to use NestJS-Yalc CrudGen library to learn how to configure the query and mutation parameters properly.

 **NOTE:** You can use our library based on **graphq-sofa** in order to expose RestAPI endpoints based on the queries and mutations generated above.